-Louisville Participates in 100 Day Challenge to End Youth and Young Adult Homelessness
+Louisville Commits to Ending Youth and Young Adult Homelessness by 2020

 August 1, 2017 – A team of partners, led by the Coalition for the Homeless, has been selected to represent Louisville in a 100-Day Challenge to accelerate efforts to end youth homelessness.
 This work is made possible through funding from the U.S. Department of Housing and Urban Development (HUD) and private philanthropic partners.
 Rapid Results Institute (RRI) and HomeBase will offer technical support to the team, as they strive to meet their goals.